 It didn’t take much further convincing.
 Sand boarding, dune buggy rides and poolside lounging was right up our alley.

-We departed from Arequipa, opting for first class seating with Oltursa (tourist class bus company).
 The overnight bus arrived at the larger city of Ica (the hub for Huacachina) about 10 hours later.
-It only takes about 4.5 hours to reach Ica from Lima, Peru’s capital.

 The village of Huacachina is built around a small natural lake in the Peruvian desert.
 It’s become an increasingly popular tourist attraction for adventurers drawn to sand boarding and high speed dune buggy rides.